tropy/docs/beginning/metadata.md

 ### Tropy Correspondence

-Incorporating elements from the Tropy Generic template, this template is intended specifically for correspondence, a widely used source.
+Incorporating elements from the Tropy Generic template, this template is intended specifically for correspondence, a widely used type of source.
 Additional fields can be added to customize the template to include characteristics of specific collections.At present you can only use each property once in a template.
 Most of the Tropy Correspondence fields appear in the Tropy Generic template as well.
 We’ve highlighted here the fields that have been added to or modified in Tropy Correspondence.

 #### Type